Bangladeshi English literature: Tahmima Anam

 Tahmima Anam was born in Bangladesh in 1975 and brought up abroad.
-Now she is settled in England.
-She is well-known among Bangladeshi readers for her trilogy: A Golden Age (2007), The Good Muslim (2011) and The Bones of Grace (2016).
+She is settled in England.
+She is well known among Bangladeshi readers for her trilogy: A Golden Age (2007), The Good Muslim (2011) and The Bones of Grace (2016).
 This trilogy attempts to sketch out the family and socio-political ups and downs during the factional periods around the Liberation War, the rise of Muslim militancy and the reign of dictatorship in Bangladesh ranging from 1971 to the 1990s.
 The Golden Age (2007) was awarded the Commonwealth Prize for the first book category in 2008.

-In an interview with The Guardian, Anam tells of her purposeful intentions to write the trilogy on the background of Bangladeshi society entangled with family bonding, religious inclination, and political upheavals.
-Anam says:
+In an interview with The Guardian, Anam says:

-Anam has been credited with two other books, The Startup Wife (2021), and The Face: Third World Blues (2021).
+Anam has been credited with two other books, The Startup Wife (2021) and The Face: Third World Blues (2021).
 The Golden Age (2007) and The Good Muslim (2011) are developed in the context of Bangladesh.
 Instead, The Bones of Grace (2016), The Startup Wife (2021), and The Face: Third World Blues (2021) reiterate the experiences of an immigrant, the search for identity, and an unattainable experience of escapism.
-The protagonists are in the labyrinths whether they lose their parental connections, whether they are guilty of it, whether they should search for them, or whether they should keep abreast with the changing trends of the context.